 RRS PG-02 Gimbal Head

-The RRS PG-02 gimbal head is also a crucial piece of the puzzle.
-A gimbal allows me to quickly reposition the big camera and lens setups with minimal effort.
-Unlike a ball head, I don’t need to worry about keeping a hand on the ball head locking knob to constantly lock and release it.
-When you’re trying to steady a long lens on a moving platform, the last thing you want is to have to do it with only one hand on the camera.
+The RRS PG-02 Mk2 gimbal head is also a crucial piece of the puzzle.
+A gimbal lets me quickly reposition the big camera and lens setups with minimal effort.
+Unlike a ball head, I don’t need to worry about keeping a hand on the ball head locking knob to lock and release it constantly.
+When you’re trying to steady a long lens on a moving platform, the last thing you want is to do it with only one hand on the camera.

 Tie Downs With Cam Locks